Plaint Checking under Indian Law

 Plaint checking under Indian law (or pleadings include Counter Claim also) by the Sheristadar Court is essentially a formal pre-admission scrutiny of the pleadings filed in law courts of India.
 The process is aimed at filtering out non-jurisdictional cases and getting other formal defects such as computation of Court fees and stamping of instruments, annexing spot map to the Plaint etc., rectified before the case is heard.
 In a Judgment the Bombay High court held that the trial court shall place such suits in objection category until the requirements of Order VII, rule 3 of the Code of Civil Procedure are satisfied.
 Similar direction has been imparted by Delhi High Court in its court rule file procedure.
 The High Court of Punjab and Haryana has prescribed procedure and rules for examination of Plaint in part C of its "Practice in the Trial of Civil Suits".
+In the state of Odisha, the practice is that the plaint is to be checked by the chief ministerial officer or Sheristadar prior to placing the same before the Presiding Officer for admission.

 Introduction

 The process of civil litigation, in the Indian context, is regularized by the provisions of Code of Civil Procedure.
 The code is silent about procedures to be adopted for Plaint checking.
 However, circulars issued by the High Courts regulate intervention of office in fault-finding process at different stages of the suit.
 The newly introduced e-courts filing process, at the entry point, offers a checklist to make the scrutiny easier and uniform.
 Rule 22(b) of the Andhra Pradesh Civil Rules of Practice and Circular Orders, 1990 specifically states that upon presentation, the plaint shall be checked by the Chief Ministerial Officer of the court and is registered only after the officer finds it correct.
 The High Court of Delhi and Himachal Pradesh display in their respective websites common objection points in each category of cases to facilitate timely remediation of such defects.

 In cases filed in the Supreme Court of India, the case passes through the scrutiny assistant to ensure that the case conforms to the rules and procedure of the court and is not defective.
 The procedure further mandates that the petitions should be prepared as per the checklist available on the Court website so that it does not linger in a defective status.